scottbmiles/DESaster/desaster/README.md

 `io.py` **Module of functions for input/output related to DESaster.**

-'hazus.py' ** Module of functions and variable declarations for importing Hazus fragility curves and other related parameters.
+`hazus.py` **Module of functions and variable declarations for importing Hazus fragility curves and other related parameters.**

-'visualize.py' ** Module for creating static and interactive visualization of DESaster inputs and outputs.
+`visualize.py` **Module for creating static and interactive visualization of DESaster inputs and outputs.**